Concordium/concordium.github.io/source/shared/net/guides/run-node-macos.rst

       sudo cp "/path/to/mainnet/baker-credentials.json" "/Library/Application Support/Concordium Node/Mainnet/Config/baker-credentials.json"

-   (replacing ``/path/to/mainnet/baker-credentials.json`` with the actual file path to your baker credentials for Mainnet).
+   (replacing ``/path/to/mainnet/baker-credentials.json`` with the actual file path to your baker credentials for mainnet).

 #.
 Edit the service file as an administrator.
 The service file is found here: ``/Library/Concordium
    Node/LaunchDaemons/software.concordium.mainnet.node.plist``